 In the annex to the north of the central nave of the East Church was a second mosaic, which is also on display in the local museum.
 No Christian message can be discerned in this mosaic.
 The central part is a Nilotic scene, with a crocodile attacking a cow.
 A peasant tries to draw away his cow, but will probably be no match for the crocodile.
 The right part of this mosaic shows fishermen with lotuses and a duck.
 The edge of the mosaic was decorated with all kinds of animals and plants, like a stag fighting with a snake (a motif also seen on the mosaic above).

-The round inscription says that the building was finished in the third year of the indiction by a bishop named Theodorus.
-The problem is that the inscripton on the mosaic above, which was made by the same artists, was made in the same third year (539), by a bishop named Macarius.
+The round inscription says that the building was finished in the third year of the indiction by a bishop named Theodore the Younger.
+The problem is that the inscripton on the mosaic above, which was made by the same artists, was made in the same third year (539 CE), by a bishop named Macarius.
 Probably, Theodorus was successor of Macarius.

 Another inscription contains a prayer: